- New England Patriots entered the regular season +600 favorites to win Super Bowl LIII at Westgate Las Vegas SuperBook.

 - Chicago Bears' odds to win the Super Bowl shortened from 100-1 to 50-1 after acquiring LB Khalil Mack from the Oakland Raiders before the start of the regular season.

 For the third consecutive season, the New England Patriots (+600) enter the regular season as the favorites to hoist the Lombardi Trophy at Super Bowl LIII in Atlanta.
-When NFL futures opened on January 7 at Westgate Las Vegas SuperBook, the Patriots were 5-1 favorites, with the Pittsburgh Steelers as the only other team in the NFL to open with shorter than 10-1 odds.
+When NFL futures opened on Jan.
+7 at Westgate Las Vegas SuperBook, the Patriots were 5-1 favorites, and the Pittsburgh Steelers were the only other team in the NFL to open with shorter than 10-1 odds.

 As of right now, here’s where all the 32 NFL teams stand in reference to their preseason win totals and odds to win Super Bowl LIII.

 All odds via Westgate as of Nov.
 20

 A quick explanation on the odds: A $100 bet on +450 odds would return $450, a $100 bet on +1200 odds would return $1,200, etc.